+- spring Topics may include the following:

-· Bioremediation.
+- Bioremediation.
 (3)

-Technical-regulatory and policy issues emanating from minetailing and animal waste.
+- Technical-regulatory and policy issues emanating from minetailing and animal waste.
 Lecture, case studies.

 Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 56.
+For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.

 Graduate-Level Courses.
-For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/aad/catalogs on the Web.
-In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 56.
+For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/ aad/catalogs on the Web.
+In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 62.